£259m bid - but will Mbappe move to Saudi Arabia?

 In June, four of the country's leading clubs Al-Ittihad, Al-Nassr, Al-Hilal and Al-Ahli, were taken over by the country's Public Investment Fund, which also owns Newcastle United.

-Since the marquee signing of Portugal forward Cristiano Ronaldo from Manchester United in December, the league's 18 teams have gone on a spending spree attracting some of the game's biggest names from across Europe including Karim Benzema, N'Golo Kante and Ruben Neves, while Liverpool captain Jordan Henderson has been linked with a move.
+Since the marquee signing of Ronaldo, the league's 18 teams have gone on a spending spree attracting some of the game's biggest names from across Europe including Karim Benzema, N'Golo Kante and Ruben Neves, while Liverpool captain Jordan Henderson has been linked with a move.

 European football clubs have to adhere to financial regulations known as Financial Fair Play, to ensure clubs are not spending more than they earn.